 Sketch London‘s website, I must say it, is the worst.
 I guess I’m not cool enough for it, because I cannot navigate it at all.
 There is some interesting info on the history of the building and the new owners/chef on Wikipedia.
 Apparently they change their decor frequently, so who knows how long these beautiful rooms will be there is anyone’s guess.

-So, who’s booking the reservations?
+So, who’s loving old world hospitality and booking the reservations?